icw-Numen/ivy-bot/README.md

 [(Back to Table of Contents)](https://github.com/icw-Numen/ivy-bot#table-of-contents)

 ## Adding Ivy to your server
 Just want to add her to your server ASAP?
-Fret not, I have already deployed maid bot Ivy on Heroku, so you don't have to worry about installing anything on your part.
 Simply follow the steps below:

 1. Go to her Discord bot page (coming soon), then click on "invite" (make sure you're logged in to Discord)
 2. Select the server you want to add her to